DanielFLopez1620/CPP_TopicsAndExamples/own_lessons_in_cpp/M01_about_objects_lifetime/README.md

 1. Think if the object is alive by now.
 2. Match allocation & deallocation
-3. Do not assume that memory existence is equal to object existance
+3. Do not assume that memory existence is equal to object existence
 4. If applying multithreading, consider using atomic, mutex and barriers.
 5. Prefer RAII to handle object's lifetime.